sashibat/Lifeinfo/qualif.md

+## Qualifications I have attained

-Learned Latex for fun (resume template can be found under templates tab)
+- Learned Latex for fun (resume template can be found under templates tab) 2018

-Java trained from January 2016-May 2017
+- Java trained from January 2016-May 2017

-Microsoft office proficient (took class in community college 2015)
+- Microsoft office proficient (took class in community college 2015)

-Biotechnician Assistant certified (June 2016)
+- Biotechnician Assistant certified (June 2016)